sachinratan/DevOps-CICD-Integrations-SOP/Jenkins and cloud integration.md

 Following are steps to integrate the Jenkins master with cloud provider e.g. Amazon EKS

-Step 1 : Install required plugin
+Pre-requisites : Install required plugin

 Go to path `Jenkins >> Manage Jenkins >> Plugins` and install following plugin which will be required for cloud, pipeline, and docker cliemt up.